Back-end Engineering Articles

 How does Ruby File Management Works?

 Sometimes we'll need to deal with file management with Ruby.
-For instance, you receive a .txt file from your Project Manager (PM), and you have to read what's inside.
+For instance, you receive a .txt file from your Project Manager (PM) and you have to read what’s inside.
 Other times you have to write something there.
 Cases like this can happen with different types of files, like .csv, .pdf, .xls, or .txt among others.

 I/O

 Ruby provides a whole set of I/O-related methods implemented in the Kernel module.
 All the I/O methods are derived from the class IO.
-The class IO offers all the basic methods, such as read, write, gets, puts, readline, getc, and printf.
+The class IO provides all the basic methods, such as read, write, gets, puts, readline, getc, and printf.

-A "File" is an abstraction of any file object accessible by the program and is closely associated with class IO.
-So, let's check how it works.
+A “File” is an abstraction of any file object accessible by the program and is closely associated with class IO.
+So, let’s check how it works

 TXT Files (text files)